wguanicedew/panda-k8s-pandawms/README.rst

 The secrets can be stored in a private repository or in the same repository but encrypted.
 They can be deployed one time and then used for long term (*Please set the values correctly in the secrets/<>/values.yaml*)::

-  $> helm install activemq-dev-secret  secrets/msgsvc/
-  $> helm install iam-dev-secret secrets/iam/
-  $> helm install panda-dev-secret secrets/panda/
-  $> helm install idds-dev-secret secrets/idds
-  $> helm install harvester-dev-secret secrets/harvester/
+  $> helm install panda-secrets  secrets/
-  $> (bigmon to be done)

 Deploy the instances:
 +++++++++++++++++++++